Avaya-Infinity/omni-sdk-web/core.md

 ## Overview

-The Omni SDK Core module provides a set of basic functionalities to initialize, shutdown the SDK, and get the default conversation of the end user.
+The Omni SDK Core module provides a set of basic functionalities to initialize, shutdown the SDK, and create and end conversation for the end user.
 The Omni SDK Core establishes the session with Avaya Infinity™ platform for the end user, manages the session inactivity, and participants involved in the conversation.

 ## Installation